framely/community/docs/reference/platform/multilingual.md

 ### Integrations

-When integrating channels, you can choose a language as the default language.
-Your bot will be able to understand all languages you set, and use the default language when interacting with the user.
-During a conversation, the user can switch languages when needed.
+When configuring a channel, you can choose a locale as the default locale.
+While bot will be able to understand all the languages you set, it will reply to users in this locale.

 ::: thumbnail
 ![default language](/images/platform/multilingual/default_language.png)